nextflow-io/patterns/collect-into-file/README.md

-# Collect into a file
+# Collect outputs into a file

 ## Problem

-You need to concatenate into a single file all the outputs an upstream process.
+You need to concatenate into a single file all output files produced by an upstream process.

 ## Solution

-Use the [https://www.nextflow.io/docs/latest/operator.html#collectfile] to merge all upstream output files into a single file.
+Use the [collectFile](https://www.nextflow.io/docs/latest/operator.html#collectfile) operator to merge all the output files into a single file.

 ## Code